 - Tailored to you.
 The software is developed and built to meet your specific requirements, ensuring that you get software that works exactly how you need it to and delivers the results you want.

 - More flexible.
-A bespoke system can evolve over time to match your changing requirements.
+A bespoke software system can evolve over time to match your changing requirements.

 - No per-user fees.
 If you own the software, you won’t have to extra per-user fees as your business grows.